Codym48/fix-wsl2-vpn/README.md

 The script in this repository automates implementation of the solution described in https://janovesk.com/wsl/2022/01/21/wsl2-and-vpn-routing.html

+Note this differs from the [official workaround](https://learn.microsoft.com/en-us/windows/wsl/troubleshooting#wsl-has-no-network-connectivity-once-connected-to-a-vpn) from Microsoft.
+While the official work-around requires the developer to do something on every switch between a non-VPN and a VPN connection _and vice versa_, running this script is only necessary on each (re)connection to VPN.
+The effects of this script should not persist or impact non-VPN connections.

 ## Development Goals
 - Script doesn't require installing any dependencies (no python, etc.) for ease of use
-- Script is completely self-contained in a single file
+- Script is completely self-contained in a single file for ease of acquisition
+- Script is a batch script, since some corporate IT settings restrict who can run PowerShell scripts with elevated privileges

 ## Usage
 1. Open up your WSL2 distribution (e.g. Windows key > Ubuntu) and run the following command, which should hang.
 If it doesn't, you already have internet access and can skip the following steps.